sfomuseum/go-accession-numbers/README.md

 ###### Environment variables

-Once your code has been uploaded to AWS you will need to assign the following environment variables:
+Once your code has been uploaded to AWS you will need to assign the following environment variables to your Lambda function:

 | Name | Value | Notes
 | --- | --- | --- |